keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/how-egui-works.md

 ### Paint

 Next, we will discuss about the painting flow.
-In the egui, [`eframe::run_native()`](https://github.com/keiya01/egui/blob/7b8c17042c56726facd01fbf2735a67341a34470/examples/hello_world/src/main.rs#L7) method is used for painting for native app.
+In egui, [`eframe::run_native()`](https://github.com/keiya01/egui/blob/7b8c17042c56726facd01fbf2735a67341a34470/examples/hello_world/src/main.rs#L7) method is used for painting for native app.
 `eframe::run_native()` is defined in [here](https://github.com/emilk/egui/blob/76d0cf50349d1e5e70b86a3e9678fe6b8ad3e0d7/crates/eframe/src/lib.rs#L168), this will select the painter.
-In the egui, the following painters are used for each target.
+In egui, the following painters are used for each target.

 - [glow](https://github.com/grovesNL/glow) ...
 This is used as painting backend.
 This works everywhere as wasm.
 - [wgpu](https://github.com/gfx-rs/wgpu) ...
 This is used as painting backend and added for compatibility described in [Add egui_wgpu crate](https://github.com/emilk/egui/pull/1564).
 This works everywhere as wasm.